Ready to Get Started?

 READ MORE>>

-BANKRUPTCY LAWS IN NEW JERSEY
+WHAT ARE BANKRUPTCY LAWS IN NEW JERSEY?

 If you file bankruptcy in Manhattan, you’ll be able to exempt almost $180,000 in equity from your home in a bankruptcy filing.
 But, if you’ve moved out to the suburbs in New Jersey, there is no exemption under state law, so you’ll be stuck protecting only about $25,000 under the federal exemption rules.
 Learn about how New Jersey rules work alongside federal bankruptcy law to determine whether you are eligible to file a Chapter 7 bankruptcy and how much of your property you’ll be able to keep.